Making this button hurt a little.

 03

-Source: Byron Sharp, How Brands Grow.
-Ehrenberg-Bass Institute.
+Byron Sharp, How Brands Grow.
+Ehrenberg-Bass Institute penetration vs. loyalty data.

 04